Notice of Privacy Practices

 Example: A doctor treating you for a condition asks another doctor about your overall health.

 We may use and disclose health information about you so that we are able to pay for the treatment and services you receive.

 Example: Health Care Providers may share information about you with CBH so they can be paid for your services.

 For Health Care Operations.

 Example: CBH may use health information for quality improvement activities and for professional review, performance evaluation, and training programs.
-Other aspects of health care operations that may require use and disclosure of your health information include accreditation, certification, licensing and credentialing activities, review and auditing, including compliance reviews, medical reviews, legal services, and compliance programs.
+Other aspects of healthcare operations that may require the use and disclosure of your health information include accreditation, certification, licensing and credentialing activities, review, and auditing, including compliance reviews, medical reviews, legal services, and compliance programs.

 Other Allowable Uses Of Your PHI